 Just as calories, proteins and calcium requirements are increased during lactation, vitamin requirements are also increased.
 Vit A, B1, B2, B3, C, folic acid and Vit B12 are the major vitamins needed at this time.
 Vitamin C is a special vitamin required due to its immense ability to fight against bacterial infections and its ability to speed up the process of recovery.
 Food items such as papayas, oranges, grapes, tomatoes, broccoli, melons and strawberries are rich sources of vitamins.

-An intake of additional fat is recommended to meet essential fatty acids needs particularly DHA and long-chain fatty acids in the maternal diet is crucial for brain development.
+An intake of additional fat is recommended to meet essential fatty acid needs particularly DHA and long-chain fatty acids in the maternal diet is crucial for brain development.

 Constipation is a common problem after delivery for many women.
 It can put a lot of pressure on the wounds which can be dangerous as it may lead to breaking up of stitches.
 Eating fibrous foods such as raw vegetables, fruits in the form of salads can help ease the symptoms of constipation.

 Fluids help in dealing with dehydration, constipation as well as smoothening bowel movements.
-The requirement of fluids increases especially during breastfeeding as there is the loss of water is involved.
-Some of the best sources of fluids are soups, coconut water, non- citrus fruit juices and water, of course, as well as other non-caffeinated drinks.
+The requirement for fluids increases especially during breastfeeding as there is the loss of water is involved.
+Some of the best sources of fluids are soups, coconut water, non-citrus fruit juices, and water, of course, as well as other non-caffeinated drinks.